notsag-dev/tensorflow-cuadratic-model/README.md

 `a: 2, b: 1, c: 0`

 ### Note
-The parameter passed to GradientDescentOptimizer could cause the algorithm to diverge.
+The parameter passed to GradientDescentOptimizer is the learning rate and inappropriate values could cause the algorithm to diverge.
 Try 0.01 in this code and see what happens.